jmuehlig/perf-cpp/docs/counters.md

     /// Configure AMD-specific events.

     if (perf::HardwareInfo::is_amd_ibs_supported()) {
-        /// IBS available — can use ibs_op and related sampling features.
+        /// IBS is available; ibs_op and related sampling features can be used.
     }
 }
 ```